 Comprehensive Immigration Reform & Executive Actions

 The Latino Caucus works hard to promote legislation and support efforts that provide a pathway to citizenship for our nation’s undocumented residents.
-Califonria alone has 2.5 million undocumented immigrants.
+California alone has 2.5 million undocumented immigrants.
 In the absence of comprehensive federal immigration reform, California has passed landmark legislation to help improve the lives of immigrants, including the California Dream Act, the TRUST Act, the Reuniting Immigrant Families Act, the Domestic Workers Bill of Rights and the Safe and Responsible Drivers Act.
 To view an informational briefing on comprehensive immigration reform, please click here.

 This site will be continually updated to provide residents with current information on these efforts at the federal and state levels.